Imbalanced classification: a paradigm-based review: Introduction

 \section{Introduction}

-Classification is a widely studied type of supervised learning problems with extensive applications.
-A myriad of classification methods, which we refer to as the \textit{base classification methods} in this paper, have been developed to deal with all different kinds of distributions of data \citep{kotsiantis2007supervised}.
+Classification is a widely studied type of supervised learning problem with extensive applications.
+A myriad of classification methods (e.g., logistic regression, support vector machines, random forest, neural networks, boosting), which we refer to as the \textit{base classification methods} in this paper, have been developed to deal with different distributions of data \citep{kotsiantis2007supervised}.
 However, in the case where the classes are of different sizes (i.e., the imbalanced classification scenario), naively applying the existing methods could lead to undesirable results.
-Some prominent applications include medical diagnosis, fraud detection, spam email filtering, text categorization, oil spills detection in satellite radar images.
+Some prominent applications include defect detection \citep{arnqvist2021efficient}, medical diagnosis \citep{chen2016empirical}, fraud detection \citep{wei2013effective}, spam email filtering \citep{youn2007comparative}, text categorization \citep{zheng2004feature}, oil spills detection in satellite radar images \citep{kubat1998machine}, land use classification \citep{ranneby2011nonparametric}.
 To address the class size imbalance scenario, there has been extensive research on developing different methods \citep{sun2009classification, lopez2013insight, haixiang2017learning}.
-Some popular tools include resampling techniques \citep{lopez2013insight}, direct methods \citep{ling2004decision, sun2007cost, zhou2005training}, post-processing methods \citep{castro2013novel}, as well as different combinations of these tools.
+Some popular tools include resampling techniques \citep{lopez2013insight,alahmari2020comparison,anis2020analysis}, direct methods \citep{lin2002support, ling2004decision, zhou2005training, sun2007cost, qiao2010weighted}, post-processing methods \citep{castro2013novel}, as well as different combinations of these tools.
 The most common and understandable class of approaches is resampling techniques.
-However, there is a lack of consensus about when and how to use them.
+However, there lacks a consensus about when and how to use them.

 In this work, we aim to provide some guidelines on using resampling techniques for imbalanced binary classification.
-We first disentangle the general claims of undesirability in classification results under imbalanced classes, via listing a few common learning objectives and evaluation metrics.
-To decide which resampling technique to use, we need to be clear on the learning objectives as well as the preferred evaluation metrics.
-Sometimes, the chosen learning objective as the evaluation metric is not compatible, which makes the problem unsolvable by any technique.
-When they are, we will show that the optimal resampling technique depends on both the learning objective and the base classification method (e.g., logistic regression, support vector machines, random forest, neural networks).
+We first disentangle the general claims of undesirability in classification results under imbalanced classes, via listing a few common paradigms and evaluation metrics.
+To decide which resampling technique to use, we need to be clear on the paradigms as well as the preferred evaluation metrics.
+Sometimes, the chosen paradigm and the evaluation metric are not compatible, which makes the problem unsolvable by any technique.
+When they are, we will show that the optimal resampling technique depends on both the paradigm and the base classification method.

 There are different degrees of data imbalance.
 We characterize this degree by the \emph{imbalance ratio} (IR) \citep{garcia2012effectiveness}, which is the ratio of the sample size of the majority class and that of the minority class.
 In real applications, IR can range from $1$ to more than $1,000$.
 For instance, a rare disease occurs only in 0.1\% of the human population \citep{beaulieu2014forge}.
 We will show that different IRs might demand different combinations of resampling techniques and base classification methods.